honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 ```

 Finally, **run the full testsuite**!
-There is a `.env` file checked into the root of the repostiory which can be used to store the relevant environment variables required for the tests:
+There is a `.env` file checked into the root of the repository which can be used to store the relevant environment variables required for the tests:

 - `HONEYCOMB_API_KEY`: a Configuration Key for a Honeycomb Team
 - `HONEYCOMB_DATASET`: name of the test dataset to run tests against